EHB-MCT/expert-lab-prototypes-somrads/README.md

 ### Note:

-Due to the limitations of WebSocket servers being costly to maintain, this application is designed to work only locally with a local server.
-It is intended for educational purposes and demonstration of real-time communication concepts using WebSockets.
+These projects are intended for educational purposes and demonstration.

 ### Portfolio Project: